Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Discussion

-We find that when at $N_{\rm tot}=10^{10}$, UNITED is the optimal technique for $L=Q$ depth circuits of up to 8 qubits by a factor of 1.5 compared to vnCDR on average.
-We also find that vnCDR is preferable at budgets $N_{\rm tot}=10^6,10^8$.
+We find that UNITED is the technique that offers the best mitigation in both the RQC and QAOA numerical experiments at $N_{\rm tot}=10^{10}$.
+We also find that vnCDR is preferable at budgets $N_{\rm tot}=10^6,10^8$ in the case of RQC.
 For $N_{\rm tot}=10^{5}$, ZNE is optimal for circuits with depths $L=Q$ while vnCDR is optimal for more noisy $L=16Q$.
-We observe that increasing the shot budget improves the error mitigated expectation value only until a performance ceiling is reached.
-As we see, different techniques have different performance ceilings, and we find that unified methods are able to draw from more data than VD and ZNE to reach better corrections when more resources are available.
+When considering the QAOA results, VD is optimal for all shot budgets apart from the largest for which UNITED is the best method.
+This is because the noise floor is significantly lower in QAOA due to the fact that the solution of the algorithm is also an eigenstate of the measurement operator \cite{koczor2021dominant}.
+We observe that increasing the shot budget improves the error-mitigated expectation value until a performance ceiling is reached.
+Different techniques have different performance ceilings and we find that UNITED, being able to draw from more data than VD and ZNE, reaches better mitigated values when more resources are available.

+We note it may be difficult to assess when the performance ceiling of a given method has been reached.
+This is an issue particularly for methods that lack analytical scaling guarantees, or when such guarantees only exist under restrictive noise assumptions.
+In this case, we propose using the convergence of the mitigated observable with the number of shots employed to judge if the performance ceiling has been reached.

 As the available quantum devices continue to grow in qubit number and reduce the rate of hardware errors, practical applications of quantum computing grow ever closer.
 Due to the high number of qubits that are required for full error correction, it seems likely that error mitigation will play a pivotal part in those early applications.
 This work provides a useful reference for those who are seeking such applications to determine which combination of strategies is best for their use case.